Interacting with someone who just will not listen to your “no” can be infuriating. Have you ever had this experience?

 Do you know anyone who fits this description?

-It might be a boss… or a colleague… of even a friend or family member.
+It might be a direct superior… or a colleague… a team member… or even a friend or family member.

 I call these types of people boundary pushers.